ISISComputingGroup/ibex_developers_manual/Spangle-banner.md

 - `pvValue`: the value that the button writes to the PV (must be an integer)
 - `textColour`: the colour of the text on the button as a hex colour, for example `#e0e0e0`
 - `buttonColour`: the colour of the button
-- `fontSize`: the font size of the text on the button
+- `fontSize`: the font size of the text on the button (maximum of 16)
-- `width`: the width of the button in pixels
+- `width`: the width of the button in pixels (limited to between 10 and 1000)
-- `height`: the height of the button in  pixels
+- `height`: the height of the button in  pixels (limited to between 10 and 35)

 # Configuration